exemplar.dev

 Uptime and synthetics, incidents, on-call, status pages, and the service catalog connect to that context for triage and response.

-• Automation and governance
+• Autonomous workflows and governance

 One Context Lake — console, IDE agents, and agentic assistant share the same graph